United Way of Greater Victoria

-United Way of Greater Victoria is a large charity which received donations of $5.2m in F2018.
-Administrative costs are 5% of revenues and fundraising costs are 26% of donations.
-For every dollar donated, 69 cents go to its programs.
+United Way of Greater Victoria is a large charity with $5.2m of donations in F2018.
+Administrative costs are 5% of revenues (excluding investment income) and fundraising costs are 26% of donations.
+For every dollar donated, 69 cents go to its grants and programs.
 This is within Ci’s reasonable range for overhead expenditures.
 UWGV has funding reserves of $9.2m, of which $1.6m are donor-endowed.
-Excluding donor-endowed funds, the charity can cover its granting activities for just over two years.
+Excluding donor-endowed funds, the charity can cover its program and granting activities for just over two years.

 This charity report is an update that has been sent to United Way of Greater Victoria.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March